DanielEScherzer/website-content/src/Blog/posts/20251113-release-candidate-5.md

 already a patch-level branch created for the 8.5.0 GA release, the RC5 tag was created from that branch, rather than the main `PHP 8.5` branch.

-My thanks to the team that creates the Linux packages and Windows downloads for the PHP releases - there was no release originally planned for this week, but they were able to perform all of the needed steps to allow everyone to use this new release candidate.

 ## Looking Ahead
 Fingers crossed, RC5 should be the last release candidate needed, and we will be able to announce the general availability of PHP 8.5 next week as scheduled.